isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ---------------------

 Kea supports custom (non-standard) DHCPv6 options.
-Assume that we want to define a new DHCPv6 option called "foo" which will have code 100 and which will convey a single, unsigned, 32-bit integer value.
-We can define such an option by putting the following entry in the configuration file:
+Let's say that we want to define a new DHCPv6 option called "foo", which will have code 100 and will convey a single, unsigned, 32-bit integer value.
+Such an option can be defined by putting the following entry in the configuration file:

 ::